aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services-multicast-settings.md

           # Enable IGMP snooping fast-leave feature for all SVIs and l2vlans within Tenant.
           fast_leave: <bool>

+          # Enable redistribute igmp for BGP vlan config belonging to a VRF with evpn multicast.
+          redistribute_igmp_vrf: <bool>

         # Enable L3 Multicast for all SVIs and l3vlans within Tenant.
         # - In the evpn-l3ls design type, this enables L3 EVPN Multicast (aka OISM)'.